-The Canadian Centre for Architecture is an international research centre and museum, founded in 1979 by Francis Lamber.
-He was convinced that architecture should be a public concern and aimed to raise public awareness of the role architecture plays in society as well as to promote research and stimulate innovation in this field.
+The Canadian Centre for Architecture is an international research centre and museum, founded in 1979 by Phyllis Lambert.
+She was convinced that architecture should be a public concern and aimed to raise public awareness of the role architecture plays in society as well as to promote research and stimulate innovation in this field.

 The Centre is home to one of the world's biggest research collections in the field of architecture.
 There are various publications, conceptual studies, drawings and plans, pictures and models and other artefacts.
 The works cover everything from the Renaissance to the present day.